 TIE THEM UP

 Evergreens can be damaged by heavy snows or ice storms that snap their branches.
-Foundation plantings can be particularly vulnerable, since they are often exposed to snow falling from the roof.
+Foundation plantings such as boxwood are particularly vulnerable, since the shrubs are often exposed to snow falling from the roof.
 A good way to protect your plants is to tie them up to give them a little extra support.

 Using heavy twine or string (I use green-colored twine so it doesn’t show), begin by attaching the twine to the base of the plant and wind the plant up, drawing in clumps of branches as you go.
 Once you end up with a tight spiral, you can leave it alone or cover the shrub with burlap.